Bioinformatics: Overview, Genomics, Proteomics, Data Analysis

 Completion of the human genome project

-The core of bioinformatics and its applications is the extraction of pertinent data from a repository of information gathered from the natural world.
-Bioinformatics is used in a wide range of industries, including 3D image processing, medication research, image analysis, and 3D modelling of living cells.
+Bioinformatics has its applications in the extraction of data from the information gathered from the natural world.
+It is used in a wide range of industries, including 3D image processing, medication research, image analysis, and 3D modelling of living cells.
 Some of the major Applications of Bioinformatics are discussed below:

-• The field of medicine uses bioinformatics in the most significant way because it primarily relies on its data to develop treatments for contagious and deadly diseases.
+• Human health and diseases uses bioinformatics in the most significant way because it primarily relies on its data to develop treatments for contagious and deadly diseases.

 • The primary use of bioinformatics is to simplify and increase the accessibility of understanding natural processes.